antonioxzz/Django-/README.md

-# This is Django project that I used to learn the implementation of Django with python
+# This is Django project that I created in 2023 to learn the implementation of a CRUD using Django with python